 Employment legal issues related to injury

 Our legal team can also assist with any employment law issues that may arise as a result of a needlestick or sharps accident at work.
-If you are dismissed or suffer a “detriment” because you have reported a health and safety issue or bring a claim for personal injury then you could also have an employment claim, which our legal team may also be able to assist you with.
+If you are dismissed or suffer a “detriment” because you have reported a health and safety issue or bring a claim for personal injury then you could also have an employment claim.

 Time limit to make a claim